-Tuscans insist that when the first frosts arrive, “cavolo nero” (lacinato kale) is at its tastiest.
-That’s the time to cook up a big batch of zuppa di fagioli, the scrumptious unpretentious peasant bean soup, loaded with greens and founded on crusty artisanal bread.
-This is classic Tuscan home cooking at its best ~ delicious, nourishing, economical, and practical.
+Tuscans insist that when the first frosts arrive, cavolo nero (black cabbage a.k.a. lacinato kale) is tastiest.
+That’s the time to cook up a big batch of zuppa di fagioli, the scrumptious unpretentious peasant soup, loaded with greens, beans, and founded on crusty artisanal bread.
+This is classic Tuscan home cooking at its best -- delicious, nourishing, economical, and practical.

-Traditionally, any leftovers had a second life as “ribollita” (recooked), remoistened, then reheated in the oven and topped with crispy roasted onions.
-No wonder these “zuppe” are so renowned and beloved.
+Traditionally, any leftovers had a second life as ribollita (recooked), remoistened, then reheated in the oven and topped with crispy roasted onions.
+No wonder Tuscan zuppe are so beloved.

-Minestra di Pane Prep Time 30 minutes + 1 hour if using dried beans Cooking time 1 hour Serves 4-6
+Zuppa Prep Time 30 minutes + up to 1 hour if using dried beans Cook time about 1 hour Serves 4-6

-Ribollita Prep time 5 minutes Baking time 45 minutes Serves 4-6
+Ribollita Prep time 5 minutes Bake time 45 minutes Serves 4-6

-1 pound dry cannellini beans or tarbais beans, soaked overnight or boiled for 3 minutes and steeped for 1 hour OR 3 ½ cans canned cannellini, rinsed and drained
+1 pound dry cannellini beans or tarbais beans, soaked overnight, or boiled for 3 minutes and steeped for 1 hour

 8 cups water